SDKs

 REST usage

-Begin with one client, one key, and one request.
-The SDK method names stay close to the REST reference.
+SDK method names stay close to the REST routes.

 # pip install oxarchive